jsilton/jsilton.github.io/_posts/2020-01-05-why-301-redirects-work-best.md

 ## Choose the Most Authoritative Redirect

-Redirects come in a [variety of shapes and sizes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) including server-side redirects (301s, 302s, etc.),client-side redirects (JavaScript redirects, meta refreshes, etc.), and you could even consider a canonical link element a sudo-type of redirect.
+Redirects come in a [variety of shapes and sizes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) including server-side redirects (301s, 302s, etc.), client-side redirects (JavaScript redirects, meta refreshes, etc.), and you could even consider a canonical link element a sudo-type of redirect.

 In the SEO community, we have been somewhat obsessed with 301 redirects.
 The HTTP status code 301 means "Moved Permanently" and is nearly always the preferred option to indicate a URL and its content has in fact been permanently moved from one place to another.
 The historical theory was that 301 redirects pass the most authority (link juice, PageRank, or the new equivalent), which helps the new page rank better.